akiliuhk/nv_service_mash_testing/README.md

-#### Step 6 - Simulate allowed network traffic in the application can access to demox FQDN name in Discover mode
+#### Step 6.
+Simulate the allowed network traffic within the application

+Let's simulate all the allowed network traffic while the policy is in Discover mode.

 ![Network Rules in Custom Group](images/nv-demo-app-group-discover-mode.png)

+Now, connect to the shell of `demoy-app-2` pod and try to visit any FQDN with `*.sst.suse.lab` which is an allowed traffic.

-Here are the pods in `demoy` namespace
+List out the pods in `demoy` namespace.

 ```bash
 # kubectl get pods -n demoy